Manarom/BandPyrometry.jl/docs/src/bandpyrometry.md

 This Module introduces two main types:
     - EmPoint for blackbody thermal emission
-    - BandPyrometryPoint for real surface (with spectrally dependent emissivity) This types can be used to solve the least-square optimization problm to fit the temperature and spectral emissivity
+    - BandPyrometryPoint for real surface (with spectrally dependent emissivity) This types can be used to solve the least-square optimization problem to fit the temperature and spectral emissivity

 ```@autodocs